Operator learning meets inverse problems: A probabilistic perspective: Learning inverse problem solvers

 To solve an inverse problem such as~\eqref{eqn:ip_main} is to recover the unknown input $u$ from noisy observations $y = \cG(u) + \eta$, thereby defining a solution operator $y \mapsto u$.
 Although traditional inverse solvers can approximate this data-to-parameter map with reasonable accuracy, evaluating $y \mapsto u$ even once can be computationally expensive due to the reliance on iterative or sequential algorithms.
 Direct solvers that are derived from first principles (e.g., the D-bar method for EIT \cite{knudsen2009regularized}) can be more efficient, but they often must be handcrafted for each specific nonlinear inverse problem considered~\cite{mueller2012linear}.
 This naturally motivates the use of \emph{operator learning} techniques to learn efficient inverse solvers directly from data.

 However, a direct, off-the-shelf application of operator learning to inverse problems encounters several immediate challenges.
-Beyond the need for a sufficiently rich dataset to support the costly offline training step~\eqref{eqn:erm_ol}, the forward map $\cG$ is typically neither invertible nor well-conditioned.
+Beyond the need for a sufficiently rich dataset to support the costly offline training step~\eqref{eqn:erm_ol}, the forward map $\cG$ may not be invertible, or if it is, its inverse may be ill-conditioned.
 As a result, one cannot simply define the target operator to be $\sfF = \cG^{-1}$ without carefully restricting the domain of $\cG$ to a sufficiently small set in order for a continuous inverse to be well-defined.
 Ensuring that the data distribution assigns probability one to such a set is itself a nontrivial challenge.
 Moreover, the additive noise model~\eqref{eqn:ol_noise_model} commonly assumed in forward operator learning is inappropriate for the inverse setting.
 Here, the roles of input and output must be reversed: the inverse map is trained to recover noise-free ground-truth parameters, while the noisy outputs of the forward map now serve as inputs.
 This reversal leads to a challenging \emph{errors-in-variables} learning problem~\cite{cardot2007smoothing,patel2022error,zhou2019gaussian}.

 Despite these challenges, there is growing theoretical and empirical evidence that estimating the inverse map with operator learning is both statistically principled and practically robust~\cite{cao2021choose,de2022deep,li2024physics,nguyen2024tnet,pineda2023deep}.
 Neural operators can be trained using loss functions that explicitly target desired solution attributes, such as accurate parameter recovery or physical consistency with the forward model.
 In contrast, plug-in estimators that invert a learned forward map are not goal-oriented and therefore cannot achieve optimal performance; see~\cite[Eqn.~(219), p.~58]{de2022deep} for details.
 Moreover, even when the underlying inverse problem is severely ill-posed, the average-case nature of the training process tends to suppress the impact of worst-case instability: the extreme inputs and outputs responsible for instability are unlikely under realistic data distributions.
 End-to-end inverse map learning is especially advantageous in scenarios where data is plentiful and the forward or measurement processes are imperfect or only partially known.